Table of Contents

 However bizarre it may sound, the postal system of UAE actually makes it incredibly convenient to deliver mails.Dubai has no zip codes or area codes and no postal delivery service yet everyone gets their post?
 Is it magic?Click To Tweet

 No matter how strange those Dubai interesting facts may sound to foreigners, it is undoubtedly one of the best cities to live in.
 Dubai is the safest city on the planet with an almost zero crime rate.
 Yes, women walk without any fear even at 2 in the morning.
 Achieving this in a city with 85% expats is no mean feat.

 The way Arabs have channelized their wealth into building Dubai into a brilliant city of world records is inspirational.

-Neha Singh is a postgraduate in Mass Communications, who loves everything about life.
-Traveling is extremely close to her heart and writing came to her naturally.
+Neha Singh is a post graduate in Mass Communications, who loves everything about life.
+Travelling is extremely close to her heart and writing came to her naturally.
 An avid trekker & explorer, who often takes off some time from her busy life for mountaineering.
 She loves meeting new people & gets attached to their culture very easily.
 Her ambition is to explore as many places as she can in her life.
 She strongly believes in Gandhian principle –“simple living high thinking”.

 If you did like Dubai Interesting Facts, please share it on social media, that would mean the world to me!